March 14

 Ray Roberts Lake State Park

 Fishing at Ray Roberts Lake is also incredibly convenient.
-There are plenty of boat ramps and a marina so you can fish right out on the water, but you can also fish close to shore.
+Plenty of boat ramps and a marina to fish on the water, but you can also fish close to shore.
 There are fishing piers and even cleaning stations on hand so you can eat your catch as soon as you reel it in.
-Better yet, when you fish from the pier or shore, you can do so without a fishing license, which means you can zip out to Ray Roberts Lake State Park whenever the urge to fish strikes you.
+Better yet, when you fish from the dock or shore, you can do so without a fishing license, which means you can zip out to Ray Roberts Lake State Park whenever the urge to fish strikes you.

 Bob Jones Park